 In comparison, the storm on 30 January induced a similar but weaker response (Figure S2).
 As with the 1 February storm, the largest deformation response occurs at close to the time of the passage of the front.
-For the weaker cyclone, the full DN shows no significant divergence, while still showing a local maximum in maximum shear strain rate, and shows the same vorticity pattern with cyclonic vorticity during the approach of the front and anticyclonic vorticity thereafter.
+For this weaker cyclone, the full DN shows no significant divergence, while still showing a local maximum in maximum shear strain rate, and shows the same vorticity pattern with weak cyclonic vorticity during the approach of the front and anticyclonic vorticity thereafter.
 Deformation is localized.
 Here, the L-site triangle shows positive divergence while polygon DN 4 straddles a north-south oriented shear zone near L2 and shows convergence.
 We note in Figure S2d that there is evidence that the shear zone near L3 activated (weakly) during this storm; it is possible that the ice in the shear zone was weakened by the first storm enabling a stronger deformation response during the second storm.

-4.2 Deformation